saifulaija/flatshare-backend/readme.md

 ## Overview

 **FlatShare Backend** is the server-side application for the FlatShare platform.
 This backend service handles user authentication and CRUD operations for flat sharing.
-It is built using Node.js and Express, with PostgreSQL as the database and Prisma as the ORM.
+It is built using Node.js and Express, with PostgreSQL as the database and Prisma as the ORM most powerful.

 ### Features